Huawei Cloud Deployment Manual

 Note

-Select AOM Application Operation Management and uninstall the ICAgent plugin, and turn off the switches for continuing to collect logs and metrics beyond the quota.
+Choose AOM Application Operations Management, uninstall the ICAgent plugin, and turn off the switches for log over-limit collection and metric collection.

-- You can choose to use the default built-in cache service.
-If not using the default built-in cache service, configure Redis according to the following requirements:
+- You can use the default built-in caching service.
+If you do not use the default built-in caching service, configure Redis according to the following requirements:

 - Distributed caching service (Redis version).

-- Redis version: 6.0, standard master-slave architecture, supporting dual replicas.
+- Redis version: 6.0, standard master-slave architecture, supports dual replicas.

-- Add the internal network IP addresses of ECS instances automatically created by CCE to the Redis whitelist.
+- Add the automatically created ECS internal network IP of CCE to the Redis whitelist.

 - Name: Cloud Database GaussDB(for influx)